-Although credit for this category was not requested, the property is participating in the farmland preservation program and is protected in perpetuity by a conservation easement, which is held by King County (see Exhibit #14).
+The resource value of most of the property is protected in perpetuity by a voluntary easement granted to King County (recording number 20120706000609, see Exhibit 9).
 Credit for this category is recommended.

 NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.
 This issue is addressed in the Resource Information document (page 3) and below in Recommendation #B7.